Best running shoes for heavy runners

 Buy from Asics.com

-And thanks to the thick stack of Flytefoam Turbo foam, the Superblast 2 offers a high cushioning-to-weight ratio.
+Just like the last time, the thick stack of Flytefoam Turbo foam midsole offers a high cushioning-to-weight ratio.
 And if all that wasn’t enough, the Asics Superblast 2 works very well even heavily loaded.

 Unlike most cushioned midsole that bottoms out or collapses under heavy loads, the Superblast’s midsole maintains its structure.
 The Flytefoam core doesn’t deform when loaded and the firmer (made of a different foam) creates a stable base.
 This results in better stability and consistent cushioning over comparable shoes.